-She is the member of the Outstanding Teacher Academy and the recipient of the Outstanding Teacher Award at NC State University.
-She is the author and a visionary of the Piano+ App, a resource for beginning piano learners.
-As a researcher, she is interested in collaborations with engineering, computer science, health and educational psychology.
-Kleiankina has presented in regional and national conferences sponsored by Music Teachers National Association, College Music Society and American Technology in Music Association.
+North Carolinian, pianist Olga Kleiankina enjoys a rich musical life of a performer, pedagogue and researcher.
+Dr. Kleiankina is currently the Teaching Professor and Director of the Piano Program at North Carolina State University in Raleigh, NC, USA.
+Dr. Kleiankina is a member of the Outstanding Teachers Academy and recipient of the 2016 Outstanding Teacher Award and the 2021 Alumni Distinguished Undergraduate Professor Award at NC State.
+Kleiankina is the author and a visionary of the Piano+ App, an online resource for beginning piano learners.
+As a researcher, she is interested in cross-discipline collaborations with colleagues in the field of engineering, computer science, health and educational psychology.
+Kleiankina has presented in regional and national conferences sponsored by the Music Teachers National Association, the College Music Society and the American Technology in Music Association.

-She completed her early musical training in St. Neaga College of Music in Moldova, and the Academy of Music Gh.
-Dima in Cluj-Napoca, Romania, followed by a Masters degree from Bowling Green State University and a Doctorate of Musical Arts from the University of Michigan.
-Her teachers have included Ninuca Pop and Ferdinand Weiss in Romania, Maxim Mogilevsky, John Ellis, Penelope Crawford and Arthur Greene in the United States.
+Kleiankina completed her early musical training in St. Neaga College of Music in Moldova, and the Academy of Music Gh.
+Dima in Cluj-Napoca, Romania, followed by a Master’s degree from Bowling Green State University and a Doctorate of Musical Arts from the University of Michigan.
+Her teachers have included Ninuca Pop and Ferdinand Weiss in Romania; and Maxim Mogilevsky, John Ellis, Penelope Crawford and Arthur Greene in the United States.